nass600/jsonresume-theme-elite/docs/RESUME_DATA.md

 # Resume data

-This project comes with a dummy data set contained in the file `resume-sample.json`.
+This project comes with a dummy data set held in the file `resume-sample.json`.
 For create your own resume file you can either copy from that file or start a new one following the jsonresume [schema](https://jsonresume.org/schema/).